-We ask that all children bring an extra set of clothes including socks and underwear, all labeled with your child's name.
+We ask that all children bring two extra set of clothes including socks and underwear, all labeled with your child's name.
 In this way, if your child ever needs a change of clothing, it is available.
-If there are no extra clothes at school for your child, we will use clothes from a very limited supply owned by the school.
-Please wash these clothes and return them to the school the following day.
+If there are no extra clothes at school for your child, we will use clothes from a limited supply owned by the school.
+Please wash these clothes and return them to school the following day.

 Please place name tags on all clothing, which might be removed, such as jackets, sweaters, caps, etc., to eliminate loss and confusion.
+Any lost items of clothing, hair clips, toys, jewelry is not the school's responsibility